Daniel Kleppner: Education and career

-Kleppner graduated from Williams College in 1953 in Williamstown, Massachusetts.
-He also attended Cambridge University in Cambridge, England, and Harvard University in Cambridge, Massachusetts, where he attended the Harvard Graduate School of Arts and Sciences.
+Kleppner graduated from Williams College with a B.A. in 1953 in Williamstown, Massachusetts.
+He also attended Cambridge University in England with a B.A. in 1955, and Harvard University, he attended the Harvard Graduate School of Arts and Sciences, with a Ph.D. in 1959.

 In the 1950s, Kleppner became a physics doctoral student at Harvard University, where he worked under Norman Ramsey.

 Here, Kleppner took the concepts behind an ammonia maser and applied them to a hydrogen maser, which became his Ph.D. thesis.

-Kleppner did important research into Rydberg atoms.
+This enabled the development of more precise atomic clocks.
+Kleppner did important research into Rydberg atoms, which enabled development of the neutral atom quantum computer.